 👉 How it applies to product adoption: Introduce new concepts with simple user interactions.
 If you're launching new functionality then try to bring it into the current workflow.

-For example, when Buffer (a social media management tool) introduced scheduling posts in advance, they simple switched the CTA button from "Post" to "Add to Queue".
+For example, when Buffer (a social media management tool) introduced scheduling posts in advance, they simply switched the CTA button from "Post" to "Add to Queue".

 💡 Key insight: Leaders often make the mistake of imagining that if they convey a strong message of change at the start of an initiative, people will understand what to do.
 Nothing could be further from the truth.
 Powerful and sustained change requires constant communication, not only throughout the rollout but after the major elements of the plan are in place.
 The more kinds of communication employed, the more effective they are.

-👉 How it applies to product adoption: Product adoption messaging and product launch announcements should (1) be a continuous process, not just a one-time thing, and (2) use multiple channels.
+👉 How it applies to product adoption: Product adoption messaging and product launch announcements should:

 💡 Key insight: Change has the best chance of cascading through an organization when everyone with authority and influence is involved.
 In addition to those who hold formal positions of power - the company's recognized leaders - this group includes people whose power is more informal and is related to their expertise.